 Testing sites in your ZIP code (including mobile testing sites) can be found here.

 If you are eligible to receive the vaccine, use NYC Health’s Vaccine Finder to search for a location near you.
 You can also check out New York City’s FAQ on the vaccine for you and your family.
 Download a list of vaccination sites near you.

 KIPP Food Pantry

-Over the past few months, KIPP NYC has provided additional assistance to families via a weekly food pantry operating out of KIPP’s private high school building in the Bronx.
-We hope to continue to make this option available to families for a period of time as we move through this school year.
+KIPP NYC provides additional assistance to families via a weekly food pantry operating out of several KIPP schools in the Bronx, Brooklyn, Harlem, and Washington Heights.
 KIPP NYC will make all information about food services, including access to meals for students who are learning remotely and information about KIPP’s food pantry, available via KIPP NYC’s website and in our direct communications to you.

 Additional Meal Resources

-- DOE Grab and Go Food Sites – Throughout the summer, meals will be distributed at various sites across the city.
+The New York City Department of Education provides free breakfast and lunch to all NYC students.
 All adults and children can pick up multiple meals at once.
-DOE food sites will be available to all NYC children Monday through Friday 7:30 am to 1:30 pm at locations across the city.
+DOE food sites will be available to all NYC children Monday through Friday 9:00am to 12:00pm at locations across the city.
 Please use the DOEs Free Meal Location Tool to find a site near you.

 - NYC Human Resources Administration Food Assistance Program